SaharAvr/tally-me-banana-proxy/README.md

 ![Banana Proxy](https://raw.githubusercontent.com/SaharAvr/tally-me-banana-proxy/main/assets/tally-me-banana-proxy-logo.png)

-Tally Me Banana Proxy is a simple, lightweight, and powerful proxy server built with Node.js, Express, and Axios.
+Tally Me Banana Proxy is a simple, lightweight, and powerful proxy server built with Node.ts, Express, and Axios.
 It's designed to route HTTP requests through the proxy server, allowing you to bypass CORS and other issues that may arise.
 Perfect for web scraping or simply handling requests through a single point.

 ## 🚀 Features